Why?

 -

-Use GitHub & VSCode to make changes to your site.
+Use VSCode to make changes to my site, then push the changes to GitHub.

 Useful resources